Frequently asked questions

 - If you want a copy of your coverage documents mailed to you, call the phone number on your health plan ID card and ask us to send you a copy.

-A referral is when a primary care physician (PCP) authorizes a covered person to see a specialist for diagnosis or treatment of a medical condition.
-Most often, that means you have to call your doctor before seeing a specialist.
+If your ID card states "Referrals Required," you'll need an electronic referral from your primary care provider (PCP) before seeking services from another network provider.
+A referral is when a PCP authorizes a covered person to see a specialist for diagnosis or treatment of a medical condition.
+Most often, that means you have to contact your PCP before seeing a specialist.